backonhighway/kaggle_elo/writeup.md

 We searched for a good way to ensemble our models, but couldn't find a good way, especially with all the post-process that was going on.
 Just one week before the deadline, @marcuslin finally found that a simple ridge including non-outlier model + binary-prediction model works really well.
 Our score jumped to the 3.66x range in public, which was 3.600 range in private.

 For our final submission, we were torn between 3subs.
 One with heavy post-process, one with conservative post-process, and one without post-process.
 We were pessimistic about our final position, so we took the risk and selected the two with post-process.
 This was actually a mistake, but still good enough for 18th place.
+Had we selected our no-post-process sub, we would have placed around 10th place, but that is just another story.

 I really feel lucky/happy about the final result, since in the heat of the competition, I could neither trust the CV nor could I trust the LB, which means I was flying blind.